shakeel-faiz/FF/006/Feb11/ps.md

 PostScript is mainly used for **desktop publishing and electronic publishing**, meaning it helps create and print high-quality documents with precise control over fonts, layout, and graphics.

 ### **5. Turing Complete Language**
-Being **Turing complete** means PostScript can, in theory, perform any computation given enough memory and time.
+Being [**Turing complete**][4] means PostScript can, in theory, perform any computation given enough memory and time.
 This means it can be used for general programming tasks, not just printing.

 ### **6. History and Development**
 - Developed by **Adobe Systems** between **1982 and 1984**.